 Information with Additional Protection.
 Certain types of medical information have additional protection under state law.
 In some circumstances, we will require your consent to disclose information about communicable disease and HIV/AIDS, drug and alcohol abuse treatment, genetic testing, and mental health treatment.
 In addition, records belonging to patients of Arizona’s Department of Developmental Disabilities may be subject to additional protections.

 Psychotherapy Notes.
-We will not use or disclose your psychotherapy notes without your authorization, unless the use is by the person who wrote the notes for purposes of treatment, for training of medical or counseling professionals, or for us to defend itself in a legal proceeding brought by you.
+We will not use or disclose your psychotherapy notes without your authorization, unless the use is by the person who wrote the notes for purposes of treatment, for training of medical or counseling professionals, or for us to defend ourselves in a legal proceeding brought by you.
 In addition, any other disclosure or use of psychotherapy notes must be to the Department of Health and Human Services; required by law; for the health oversight of the practitioner that wrote the notes; to the coroner or medical examiner; or to avert a serious threat to the health or safety of a person or the public.

 Other Uses and Disclosures.
 If we wish to use or disclose your health information for a purpose that is not discussed in this Notice, we will seek your permission.
 For example, we must obtain your permission to sell your health information.
 Whenever you provide permission to use of disclosure your health information, you may take back your permission at any time, unless we have already acted on your permission.
 To revoke your permission, please write to the applicable agency office: Attention Privacy Officer.